johnsiilver/pipelines/stagedpipe/README.md

 ## The First Problem

-In simple pipelines with few stages, this is pretty easy.
+In simple pipelines with few stages, writing a pipeline is pretty easy.
 In complex pipelines, you end up with a bunch of channels and go routines.
 When you add to the pipeline after you haven't looked at the code in a few months, you forget to call `make(chan X)` in your constructor, which causes a deadlock.
 You fix that, but you forgot to call `go p.stage()`, which caused another deadlock.
-You have lots of ugly channels and the code is brittle.
+This tends to make the code brittle.

-You try to deal with that by making each stage its own file with its own `struct` and piecing them all together with a `Register(stage)` that takes care of the setup for you.

-That works, but it lacks the beauty of just scrolling from stage to state in a single file.
+There are certainly other methods to deal with this, but they usually lack the beauty of just looking through the stages in a single file that makes it really easy to read.

 ## The Second Problem